mnik01/litebook/README.md

-# Lite alternative to StoryBook using Vite.
+# Lite alternative to StoryBook using Vite

 > **CURRENTLY IN DEVELOPMENT DO NOT USE IT**